hope-5TC-freedom-in-ux/backend/README.md

 This repository contains the backend for « La Petite Boite Noire »

-# La Petite Boite Noire

-« La Petite Boite Noire » is an immersive experiment into the dark face of websites.
+You might mant to look at [the repository containing « La Petite Boite Noire » games](https://github.com/hope-5TC-freedom-in-ux/docker)
-The aim is to sensitize you to the questionable ethic of web giants.

 # Usage